 The Ordinary Tribunal (of the area where the family members already living in Italy resides) is competent to examine and rule on your appeal against

 • Rejection of entry Visa application or the preliminary ‘nulla osta’ application for family reunification.

 The expected time frame to obtain a ruling by the competent judicial authority varies from 1 to 2 years.

 Get in Touch

-Do not hesitate to write to us if you wish to have additional information on the Appeal againsta a Visa rejection, and free-of-charge counselling on your specific case.
+Do not hesitate to write to us if you wish to have additional information on the Appeal against a Visa rejection and counselling on your specific case.